Become a leader who inspires innovation and change with UMass Global’s online instructor-led or self-paced business programs.

 A business administration degree provides the skills and knowledge needed to be successful in nearly any industry.
 Graduates can work in healthcare, technology, finance, government, and education.
 Most institutions offer undergraduate and graduate-level business degrees in various specializations, and some even extend to the doctoral level.
 Explore UMass Global’s full range of business programs.

 A high-quality business degree should be structured to teach you the skills needed to be competitive in the workforce.
-Core concepts include financial reporting, ethical decision making, organizational communication, leadership and principles of management.
+Core concepts include financial reporting, ethical decision-making, organizational communication, leadership, and principles of management.
 Students can also align their program with their career goals by specializing in a certain area.
-Find a business program that fits your career goals.

-Common courses in most bachelor’s-level programs include statistics, management, finance, accounting, organizational communications, operations management, leadership and professional ethics.
-You can often choose from a range of concentrations to specialize in.
+Common courses in most bachelor’s-level programs include statistics, management, finance, accounting, organizational communications, operations management, leadership, and professional ethics.
+You can often choose from a range of electives to customize your degree.
 An MBA also has similar concepts but digs deeper into more advanced concepts within each field.

 A traditional bachelor’s in business can take up to four years, and an MBA up to three.

 With a Bachelor of Business Administration degree, you can explore diverse career paths.
-Some common career options include:
+Common options include:

 An MBA can be beneficial in several ways.
 Earning one can help you achieve your long-term career goals, increase your earning potential, expand your professional network and even allow you to break into a new field.